NicLandajo/comfyui-preview-image-monitor/README.md

 #
 📚 QUICKSTART📚:

-- download the latest version and extract the file.
+- Download the latest version and extract the file.
 - Please open the "1. basic install instructions.txt" file.
-- We encourage you to read the "welcome to Preview_Image_Monitor for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.
+- We also encourage you to read the "welcome to Preview_Image_Monitor for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.
 - We´ll publish a youtube tutorial soon.